ScottWe/solidity-1/tutorials/5_client_data.md

 a compositional invariant.

 This invariant can be any predicate over the state of the neighbourhood.
-Specifically, it can be aware of the class it is summarizing.
+Specifically, it can be aware of the client class it is summarizing.
 However, to be compositional, it must also satisfy three properties [[1](#reference), [2](#reference)].

-  1. (Initialization) When the neighbourhood is zero-initialized, the zero satisfies the invariant.
+  1. (Initialization) When the neighbourhood is zero-initialized, the data vertices satisfy the invariant.
-  2. (Transaction) If the invariant holds of some clients before they perform a transaction, the invariant still holds afterwards.
+  2. (Transaction) If the invariant holds for some clients before they perform a transaction, the invariant still holds afterwards.
-  3. (Non-interference) If the invariant holds of some client, the actions of any other clients cannot break it.
+  3. (Non-interference) If the invariant holds for some client, the actions of any other clients cannot break it.

 In other words, the compositional invariant holds initially, and is never